 Build your deck

 Now that you know your audience and how you will be presenting, it’s time to start building out your deck.
 While every project is different, the framework below is a great starting point for any creative presentation.
-(Use this free presentation template as a starting point.)

 - Title slide